Differential Cohomology: Categories, Characteristic Classes, and Connections: Chern--Simons invariants

 To learn more information about lens spaces, we have to combine \cref{f_h_restr} with other invariants.
 These invariants are further away from differential cohomology, so we will be terser and point the reader towards references with more information.
-Specifically, we will combine the Chern--Simons invariants results from above with information about Massey products in the cohomology of the universal cover $\tilde X_0$ of $X_0$. \begin{prop}[{\cite[Lemma 6.1]{deletedsquare}}] $\H^*(\tilde X_0)\cong \ZZ[a_1,\dotsc,a_{p-1}, b]/(a_i^2, b^2)$, where $\lvert a_i\rvert = 2$ and $\lvert b \rvert = 3$. \end{prop}
+Specifically, we will combine the Chern--Simons invariants results from above with information about Massey products in the cohomology of the universal cover $\tilde X_0$ of $X_0$. \begin{proposition}[{\cite[Lemma 6.1]{deletedsquare}}] There is an isomorphism